FAQs about the Common Good Capitalism Movement

 There are two appropriate responses to this.
 One argues that giving priority to the common good is best for the financial success of the company.
 The other is that giving priority to the common good is the context within which such legislation exists and, therefore, has always been primary.

-The result has been that for the last fourteen years Ben & Jerry's has been the first common good corporation inside a multinational.
+The result has been that for the last twenty years Ben & Jerry's has been the first common good corporation inside a multinational.
 Its highest priority is the common good and second priority is profit.
 The result?
 Ben & Jerry's is arguably the most profitable ice cream company on Earth.
 Whether one supports its social activist positions, people love that it is an organization taking action for the maturation of us all.
 For many years in a row it won the Wall Street Journal's award for being the most loved company.

 Ben & Jerry's only supports positions that it believes will result in the maturation of the way we live together in the confidence that as people learn more about them they will join in supporting these maturation processes.
 Ben & Jerry's was one of the early supporters of a sustainable environment, getting money out of politics, gay marriage, and GMO labeling.
 All have increasingly gained support from the public.

-At a recent Ben & Jerry's board meeting with a top manager of Unilever present, Terry ask all in the room which of the following two priorities for their lives they would choose if they had to choose one of them.
+At a recent Ben & Jerry's board meeting, with two top managers of Unilever present, Terry asked all in the room which of the following two priorities for their lives they would choose if they had to choose one of them.
 The two priorities would be to be a good human being or profit.
 Being a good spouse, parent, friend, neighbor, and citizen or profit?
 All his fellow board members, Ben & Jerry's executives, and Unilever executives visibly nodded that they would clearly choose to be a good human being.
 Terry then said, "Ben & Jerry's is one of the most profitable ice cream companies on Earth because it has pricing power.
 It has pricing power because it is so loved by all.
 This means that Ben & Jerry's method of business and marketing is not an alternative form of business.
 It is a more mature form of business.